Lagos East Senatorial bye-election: APC settles for ex-Polaris Bank boss, Abiru

 “The choice has been endorsed by the National Leader of the party, Asiwaju Bola Tinubu; all the other aspirants have stepped down in agreement, it was a unanimous decision, “he said.

-Salami said the party would, notwithstanding; still follow the process of affirmation to validate the choice of Abiru as the APC flag bearer for Lagos East Senatorial District.
+Mr Salami said the party would, notwithstanding, still follow the process of affirmation to validate the choice of Mr Abiru as the APC flag bearer for Lagos East Senatorial District.

 He said a lot of work was going on to produce an acceptable flagbearer for the state constituency election.

-The Lagos East Senatorial District became vacant following the death of Sen. Bayo Osinowo, representing the area, on June 15.
+NAN reports that the Lagos East Senatorial District became vacant following the death of Senator Bayo Osinowo, representing the area, on June 15.

 Comments